extra-a/sauer-sdl2/README.md

-SDOS sauerbraten client ported on VS.
+SDOS sauerbraten client port to VS. Also dlls are used instead of static linkage.

+Note: Multipoll is dropped and has no effect.
+It is replaced with sauers default code to getter better performance and compatibility.